Fer-de-Lance (novel): Plot introduction

 In the opening chapter, Wolfe decides to give up drinking bootleg beer and sends Fritz to purchase samples of every legally available brand (49 in all) so he can select a replacement.
 The date set in the novel is given as June 7, Wednesday, which makes the year 1933.
 The Cullen–Harrison Act had just become law on April 7, 1933, legalising "3.2 beer" (3.2% alcohol by weight, approximately 4% alcohol by volume), a point mentioned in passing in the novel.

 As Wolfe samples the beers and is surprised to find that none of them are unpalatable, Fred Durkin arrives and asks sheepishly if Wolfe can speak with Maria Maffei, a friend of his wife.
 Maria's brother Carlo, a metalworker, was unemployed (it was during the Great Depression) and was supposed to return to Italy.
 He suddenly seemed to come into money, and then disappeared mysteriously.
 Impressed by Maria Maffei, Wolfe instructs Goodwin to make enquiries.
 Wolfe and Goodwin soon learn that Carlo's disappearance somehow involves the death of a college president while playing golf in Westchester County, New York.

 As the first novel in the series, Fer-de-Lance introduces Nero Wolfe, Archie Goodwin, Fritz Brenner, Saul Panzer, Fred Durkin, Orrie Cather and other characters who recur throughout the entire corpus.
 Although the characters are not as fully developed as they would become later in the series, the essential characteristics of Wolfe, Archie and several other regulars already are clearly present.

-However, there are some inconsistencies with the characters and settings that would be used going forward.
+However, there are some inconsistencies with the characters and settings that would be used thereafter.
 In particular, the novel's descriptions of Wolfe's Manhattan brownstone conflict with the established architecture set down by Stout in all subsequent novels and stories.
-Likewise, the characters have slightly different personalities: Wolfe's manner of speaking is notably more baroque and long-winded than in later stories, and Archie is generally coarser and less polished in this work than in later Stout volumes, even using racial epithets at times.
-Finally, Orrie Cather is introduced in Fer-de-Lance as a crusty old veteran detective, who smokes cigars; in all future Stout works, he would be a younger, self-confident ladies' man with no cigar-smoking habit.
+Likewise, the characters have slightly different personalities: Wolfe's manner of speaking is notably more baroque and long-winded than in later stories, and Archie is generally coarser and less polished in this work than in later Stout volumes, even using racial epithets at times (something that would continue into the late 1930s before being eliminated).
+Cramer is noticeably friendlier and much calmer around Wolfe than in future volumes, and Purley Stebbins is similarly not as wary of Archie as he would become.
+Finally, Orrie Cather is introduced in Fer-de-Lance as a crusty old veteran detective, who chews tobacco; in all future Stout works, he would be a younger, self-confident ladies' man with no tobacco habit.

 The story's title is the common name of Bothrops atrox, a venomous South American snake.
 Fer-de-Lance is French for spearhead, literally iron of the lance.

 In Fer-de-Lance, Stout reused a key plot point relating to the murder weapon that he had used in his early mystery The Last Drive, which was serialized in Golfers Magazine in 1916.
 This story had been forgotten for many years—it is not mentioned in Stout's biography or in bibliographies of his works—until it was rediscovered in 2011.